The IMM Global Executive MBA Program

 Will I be expected to work alone or will I be assigned to work with a group of my peers?

 You will be assigned to work with a group of your peers.
 The groups will be changed each module to ensure that you have an opportunity to meet and work with a wide range of your colleagues.
 The groups are arranged by the program and are balanced by geographic region, industry background, and functional skills to allow for the development of innovative solutions to challenging problems.
 Some of the assignments are done individually and some are done in groups.
 The professor’s syllabus will always provide details on these points.

 Where do classes meet and where do I stay while in-residence?

 One of the great advantages of the program is that for each residency, classes meet in a new location.
-Currently, the general order of locations is: Orientation (Purdue), Residency 1 (TIAS/The Netherlands), Residency 2 (FGV-Rio/Brazil and Santiago, Chile), Residency 3 (CEU/Hungary and Istanbul/Turkey), Residency 4 (Purdue), Residency 5 (Shanghai, Tianjin/Beijing), Graduation (Purdue and your admitting school).
+Currently, the general order of locations is: Orientation/Launch Week (Purdue), Residency 1 (TIAS/The Netherlands), Residency 2 (Vilnius, Lithuania and MIP/Milan, Italy), Residency 3 (FGV-Rio/Brazil and Santiago, Chile), Residency 4 (Purdue), Residency 5 (Shanghai, Tianjin, Beijing in China), Graduation (Purdue and TIAS).
 Students have individual hotel rooms during residencies and almost always are within walking distance of the class locations.
-If walking is not possible, shuttle service is provided.
+If walking is not possible, transportation if arranged.